 Third, choose the size and type of pallets based on your transport and storage limitations.

-7. What sizes to pallets for shipping come in?
+7. What sizes do pallets for shipping come in?
 What are the standard pallet dimensions?

-The plurality of pallets used in North America are GMA (Grocery Manufacturers Association) pallets, with dimensions of 48″ x 40″.
+The plurality of pallets used in North America is determined by the GMA (Grocery Manufacturers Association) pallets, with dimensions of 48″ x 40″.
 These are considered the standard pallet dimensions.

 The next most common pallet sizes are 42” x 42” and 48” x 48”.

 Below is the table of all pallet sizes used in North America, with dimensions in inches, millimeters, and industries in which they’re mostly used: